 Eating Low on the Acid Scale

 As I told Eve, correcting an acid imbalance is not difficult, and it doesn’t take a long time.
 It won’t repair existing damage to bones or eliminate any kidney stones that may have already formed, but it will prevent either situation from getting worse.
 The first thing you need to do, however, is determine your own pH levels, and that requires a simple test.
-Use litmus paper (available at most pharmacies or medical supply companies).
-Just follow the directions on the product to check the second urine of the day.
+Use litmus paper and follow the directions on the product to check the second urine of the day.

 If the test shows excess acid (in other words, if the result is lower than 7.2), the first step in correcting the problem is to make simple dietary changes.
 You’ll want to eliminate or cut back on foods that promote acidity and increase your intake of fruits and vegetables.
 Almost all fruits and vegetables (except for tomatoes, cranberries, and blueberries) are alkalizing.
 Surprisingly, in spite of their citric acid content, most citrus fruits have an alkalinizing effect when consumed, so enjoy lemons, grapefruit, and related fruits (with the exception of oranges) without worrying about contributing to acid levels.
 In fact, a cup of hot water with a bit of lemon is a soothing afternoon or evening beverage with an acid-reducing bonus.